WowzaMediaSystems/gocoder-sdk-samples-ios/README.md

 # Wowza GoCoder SDK for iOS Sample Apps
-This repository contains sample applications that demonstrate the capabilities of the [Wowza GoCoder™ SDK for iOS](https://www.wowza.com/products/gocoder/sdk).
+This repository contains sample applications that demonstrate the capabilities of the [Wowza GoCoder™ SDK for iOS](https://www.wowza.com/products/gocoder/sdk) and is provided for developer educational purposes.
+To build your own application, you must use the GoCoder SDK.

 ## Development Requirements
+Wowza GoCoder SDK.
+To get a copy of the SDK, send an email message to the [Wowza SDK Team](mailto:sdkteam@wowza.com).

 iOS SDK 8.01 or later

 Xcode 7 or later for debugging